-A couple of things you can do to make harness turns more effective are positioning the leg straps under the upper part of your leg, or loosening the chest strap (allows the canopy to flatten out more).
+A key component of the harness turn is to start with a neutral body position by ensuring that your lower body is symmetrical in the harness and knees up (like sitting in a chair).
+A couple of things you can do to make harness turns more effective are positioning the leg straps under the upper part of your leg or loosening the chest strap (allows the canopy to flatten out more).